 Re-Staging My Bladder Cancer

-It is strange to think that two years ago we really were unsure what my future would look like with bladder cancer.
+It is strange to think that 2 years ago we really were unsure what my future would look like with bladder cancer.
 I was so sick, and we knew my radical cystectomy was purely a pain-relieving measure, not a cure.
 When I began treatment, there was an unsaid understanding that I would be receiving infusions for the rest of my life or "as long as it works."

 At the time, we were content with taking this journey day by day.